jecortes2304/CloudScrapy/README.md

 ```

+### You can go and run the docker-compose.yml from local_docker to init everything instead

+##
 #### Configuring environment
-Only need to set variable NODE_ENV in (dev, pre, pre) all the names of the config files
+Only need to set variable NODE_ENV in (dev, pre, pro) all the names of the config files
 in the ./config directory
 ~~~
 NODE_ENV=dev

 NODE_ENV=pre

-NODE_ENV=pre
+NODE_ENV=pro

 NODE_ENV=YOUR_FILE_NAME
 ~~~